stakater/mto-docs/content/features.md

 ## Caching and Database

 Explore the seamless integration of a dedicated database to streamline resource management.
-Now, all resources managed by MTO are efficiently stored in a Postgres database, enhancing the mto-console's ability to effortlessly retrieve essential resources for optimal presentation.
+Now, all resources managed by MTO are efficiently stored in a Postgres database, enhancing the MTO-Console's ability to effortlessly retrieve essential resources for optimal presentation.

 The implementation of this feature is facilitated through the Bootstrap controller, simplifying the deployment process.
 This controller not only establishes the Postgres database but also configures a service for smooth communication and generates a secret containing crucial details for establishing a secure connection to the database.